datagrok-ai/public/help/access/files/shares/shares.md

 ---

  Much like connectors, supported shares are integral components that enable seamless interaction with various data sources.
-These shares can range from cloud storage platforms like Azure Blob and CoreWeave to file-sharing services such as Dropbox and Git repositories.
-The supported shares with their specific parameters are the
+Datagrok currently supports a range of shares from cloud storage platforms like Azure Blob and CoreWeave to file-sharing services such as Dropbox and Git repositories.
+The supported shares with their specific parameters are the following:
-following:

 | Data Source                      |   Login | Password | Other Parameters                                       |
 |----------------------------------|--------|------|-----|